olcf/olcf-user-docs/profiling/TAU.rst

 	time jsrun -n 1 -r 1 -a 1 -c 1 -g 1  ./miniWeather_serial

-- When the execution finishes, there is one folder for each TAU_METRICS declaration with the format MULTI__
+- When the execution finishes, there is one folder for each TAU_METRICS declaration with the format ``MULTI__``
 	- If you do not declare the TAU_METRICS variable, then by default is used the TIME and the profiling files are not in a folder When the execution ends, there will be one file per process, called profile.X.Y.Z, in this case is just one file, called profile.0.0.0
 - We can export a text file with some information through pprof tool or visualize through paraprof
-- If an application has no MPI, use the arguments --smpiargs="off" for the jsrun
+- If an application has no MPI, use the argument --smpiargs="off" for the jsrun

 .. code::